 Piece of life

 I was cooking with the kids, quite an adventure!
 I love it, but let’s be honest, it’s not easy.
-You have to have a lot of patience before going on such an adventure.
+You must have a lot of patience before going on such an adventure.
 Well, it’s especially my 2-year-old boy who makes it difficult; cookie sheets fallen on the floor, shredded dough, flour thrown everywhere, etc., but he’s having so much fun.
 I won’t show you the kids in action, I know that with the pandemic, it has become popular to make videos with the children in the kitchen, but for us, this part will stay behind the camera.
-On the other hand, it is with pleasure that I share with you our recipe of the week: gingerbread cookies with golden syrup.
-And what did they like the most?
-The decoration of the cookies!
-We are far from what you can see on Pinterest, but we still find them gorgeous, and my mummy’s heart melts in front of their masterpieces!

 About the gingerbread cookies